rsjaffe/MIDI2LR/Source/LRPlugin/ReadMe.txt

 - Setting a profile folder (Settings→Set profile folder) will allow you to use buttons to switch between profiles.

-- After setting a profile folder, adding new profiles to this folder will require restarting MIDI2LR or going to Settings and choosing the same folder for them to be picked up by MIDI2LR.

 ===================================
 Problems/Frequently Asked Questions